-Started in 1895, Bank of Sullivan has $472 million in assets and $393 million in deposits, ranking it as a medium-size bank.
-Bank of Sullivan, whose headquarters are in Sullivan, Missouri, lacks premium access to support representatives, with no options for live chat or all-day service.
-It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
-We gave the bank a 3.9 stars out of 5, which means Bank of Sullivan is a good bank that warrants your consideration.
-Bank of Sullivan offers a varied selection of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, brokerage accounts, mortgage products and credit cards.
+Bank of Sullivan started in 1895 with headquarters in Sullivan, Missouri.
+Bank of Sullivan handles $472 million in assets along with $393 million in deposits, which makes it a medium-size bank.
+Bank of Sullivan lacks premium access to support representatives, with no live chat or all-day service options available.
+It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
+On the whole, Bank of Sullivan is a good bank that gets the job done, with a score of 3.9 stars out of 5 from the SmartAsset experts.
+Bank of Sullivan has a full choice of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, brokerage accounts, mortgage products and credit cards.
 It has a fair savings rate; other popular banks have higher rates.
-The bank's standard checking product features a $3.00 monthly fee, which is not too high in comparison to other U.S. banks.
-Finding a bank with no-fee checking, in addition to a high savings APY is your best option for accruing the most income on your deposits while maintaining easy access to your money.
+The bank's standard checking account features a monthly fee of $3.00, which is acceptable in comparison to the national average.
+Institutions that offer no-fee checking and a high interest rate savings account are your best bet for gaining the highest income from your deposits alongside convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-Bank of Sullivan features a savings rate of 0.15%, which is fair compared to the national average.
-Its one-year and five-year term lengths CDs earn at a rate of 0.35% and 2.88%, respectively, while its highest-yielding money market account has an APY of 0.25%.
-Given its noncompetitive savings rate, you should consider opting for higher earning savings accounts with other banks.
+Bank of Sullivan has a savings rate of 0.15%, which is fair in comparison to the national average.
+Bank of Sullivan's one-year CD earns at a rate of 1.36% and the five-year CD earns at a rate of 2.88%, while its highest-yielding money market account has an APY of 0.25%.
+Given Bank of Sullivan's noncompetitive savings rate, you should think about choosing another bank to earn more on your deposits.

 How Bank of Sullivan's Savings Rates Compare

-On average, Bank of Sullivan charges its customers average fees compared to the national average.
-At $3.00 per month, Bank of Sullivan is not ideal for people who want a basic checking account.
-For those who often withdraw cash from the ATM, it is less than the best product because it has an out-of-network ATM fee of $15.00, which is not the best option as compared against the national average.
-Also, it has an overdraft fee of $30.00, which is markedly lower than the national average.
-Bank of Sullivan doesn't reimburse out-of-network ATM charges, which means you'll need to find a Bank of Sullivan ATM or eat the fee.
+Bank of Sullivan generally has average fees compared to the national average.
+At $3.00/month, Bank of Sullivan is less than the best product for people who want a simple checking account.
+For those who often visit the ATM, it is less than ideal because it has an out-of-network ATM fee of $15.00, which is not great in comparison to other U.S. banks.
+Additionally, at $30.00, Bank of Sullivan has a noticeably lower overdraft fee compared to that of other U.S. banks.
+Bank of Sullivan unfortunately does not reimburse out-of-network ATM fees, meaning you'll be required to locate a Bank of Sullivan ATM or eat the withdrawal fee.

 Bank of Sullivan is a brick-and-mortar bank, with nine total branches in Missouri.
-It also offers access to mobile and web apps for easy access and banking on the go.
-Bank of Sullivan's online and mobile banking services receive moderately good scores from users.
-With 48 ratings on Apple and Android platforms, the Bank of Sullivan mobile app rates a 4.0 out of 5 (compared to the national average of 3.8).
-You can access Bank of Sullivan's mobile app to manage your bank accounts by monitoring current statements, sending and receiving funds as well as accessing customer service.
-Bank of Sullivan gets an outstanding consumer satisfaction rating based on relatively few consumer complaints reported to the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.
+It also offers access to mobile and web apps for straightforward access and banking on the go.
+Bank of Sullivan gets moderately high marks from users for its mobile banking services.
+The Bank of Sullivan mobile app has an overall rating of 4.0 out of 5 (out of 48 reviews on Apple and Android) compared to the national average of 3.8.
+Bank of Sullivan's mobile app lets you control your bank accounts by reviewing account balances, transferring funds and reaching customer service.
+Bank of Sullivan receives a superb consumer satisfaction score based on relatively few complaints brought to the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.

-Bank of Sullivan ranks as a medium-size bank with assets totaling $472 million and deposits totaling $393 million.
-Bank of Sullivan has a strong Texas Ratio of 11.66%, signifying that Bank of Sullivan is in good financial well-being and unlikely to fail.
+Bank of Sullivan is a medium-size bank owning $472 million in assets and deposits totaling $393 million.
+Bank of Sullivan's Texas Ratio is 11.66%, suggesting that the bank is in good financial health and unlikely to fail.
 Additionally, Bank of Sullivan is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.